Emergency Light Testing 101 (with FREE Test Sheet)

 The legal requirements for emergency lighting testing under the British Standards Code of Practices for Emergency Lighting (BS 5266-1:2016) are that all emergency lights should be checked monthly by the responsible person and serviced at least once a year by a trained technician.

-Monthly Emergency Lighting Check
+Monthly Emergency Lighting Checklist

 Emergency lights must undergo a quick switch on/switch off test every 30 days to ensure that they are all still functioning.
 It’s the legal duty of the responsible person to ensure this is done regularly and that the tests are well-documented.